MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 - An Azure account with an active subscription.
 If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).
 - An Azure Quantum workspace.
 For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
 - The **Microsoft Quantum Computing** provider added to your workspace.
-For more information, see [Enabling the Resource Estimator target](xref:microsoft.quantum.work-with-resource-estimator#enable-the-azure-quantum-resource-estimator-target-in-your-workspace).

 ## Create a new notebook in your workspace